 Terminal blocks are used on all LQ valves.
 These terminal blocks are top load, cage clamp style, and are actuated by inserting a DIN 5264 screwdriver into the opening behind the wire slot.
-Once the cage clamp has been opened, the wire can be inserted and the screwdriver removed.
+Once the cage clamp has been opened, the wire can be inserted, and the screwdriver removed.
 Please see the illustration and instructions below:

-- Insert the screwdriver into the operating slot up to the stop. - The screwdriver blade holds the clamping spring open automatically so that the conductor can be introduced into the clamping unit. - Withdrawal the screwdriver and the conductor is automatically clamped.
+- The screwdriver is inserted into the operating slot up to the stop. - The screwdriver blade holds the clamping spring open automatically so that the conductor can be introduced into the clamping unit. - The screwdriver is withdrawn.
+The conductor is automatically clamped.